Maeevick/kata_sandbox_javascript/README.md

-# kata_boilerplate_js
-A minimalistic boilerplate to start kata in javascript
+# The famous "Word Wrap" kata in javascript